Resetting Sitefinity Project Name

 Intro

-Pre-requisite: Create a backup of the site database before the rest of the steps
+Pre-requisite: Create a backup of the site database before proceeding with the following steps

-1/ Change the name in App_Data/Sitefinity/Configuration folder in file ProjectConfig.config to the new desired project name.
-Sample: In this example, it is "SitefinityWebApp"
+Modify the file ProjectConfig.config to the new desired project name (in this example, "SitefinityWebApp").

 screen2

-2/ Ensure there is no duplicate ProjectConfig.config in the database by checking with this query:
+2. Ensure there is no duplicate ProjectConfig.config in the database:

 select * from sf_xml_config_items